 Chimney stacks

 Repair category 1

 Notes No significant defects evident from ground level, however, chimney stacks are frequently troublesome and often the source of water ingress/dampness.
 Ongoing monitoring and maintenance can be anticipated.
-It may be prudent to have the chimney stacks inspected prior to purchase.
-Inspection at close quarters may reveal defects not visible from ground level.
+I am advised by the Seller, recent works have been undertaken to the chimney, however, it may be prudent to have the chimney stack fully inspected prior to purchase.

 Roofing including roof space

 Repair category 2

 Notes The roof covering appears to be original to the construction of the property.
-General age related wear and tear is noted to roof coverings.
+General age related wear and tear is noted to roof coverings and pertinents.
 Concrete tiles are typically guaranteed for 30 years but have a reasonable life expectation around 50/60 years according to the BRE.
 Life expectancy will often depend on weathering and damage from the prevailing weather.
 A reputable roofing contractor can advise on life expectancy and repair/replacement costs.
-I was unable to inspect the roof space.
+There are valley gutters.
+These can be problematic and maintenance should be undertaken regularly.
+Limited insulation material was noted within the roof space.
+Increasing insulation